lukud/raccoon-/README.md

 ### The protocol file

-The protocol file is an xml file setting various paramteres and paths. the follwing isa template protocol to explain what is going on and needd
+The protocol file is an xml file setting various paramteres and paths.
+The following shows a template protocol and explains the individual tags.
+All uppercase content are integers

 ```
 <ec_pipeline>